-Percentage: Cost of Local materials used x 100 Total Cost of the materials
+Percentage: $rac{ ext{Cost of Local materials used}}{ ext{Total Cost of the materials}} imes 100$ Points

 50% 1

 75% 2

 95% 3

-\Note: Total cost of materials does not include the labour charges.
+Note: Total cost of materials does not include the labour charges.

-- > Decreased transportation costs for the project - Supports local economy
+- Decreased transportation costs for the project - Supports local economy

-- Narrative describing the proposed strategies implemented to source local materials - List/ Bill of Quantities (BOQ) of proposed local materials specifying approximate distance from the project site to place of manufacturing units - Master material sheet highlighting percentage of local materials sourced (in terms of cost) with respect to the total materials cost of the project. - Google map indicating the approximate distance from the project site to place of manufacturing units - Declaration from the developer indicating the use of local materials
+- Narrative describing the proposed strategies implemented to source local materials - List/ Bill of Quantities (BOQ) of proposed local materials specifying approximate distance from the project site to place of manufacturing units - Master material sheet highlighting percentage of local materials sourced (in terms of cost) with respect to the total materials cost of the project - Google map indicating the approximate distance from the project site to place of manufacturing units - Declaration from the developer indicating the use of local materials

-- Narrative describing the strategies implemented to source local materials - List/ Bill of Quantities (BOQ) of local materials specifying approximate distance from the project site to place of manufacturing units - Master material sheet highlighting percentage of local materials sourced (in terms of cost) with respect to the total materials cost of the project. - Google map indicating the approximate distance from the project site to place of manufacturing units - Supplier/vendor declaration letter indicating the distance from the project site to the place of manufacturing unit. - Declaration from the developer indicating the use of local materials
+- Narrative describing the strategies implemented to source local materials - List/ Bill of Quantities (BOQ) of local materials specifying approximate distance from the project site to place of manufacturing units - Master material sheet highlighting percentage of local materials sourced (in terms of cost) with respect to the total materials cost of the project - Google map indicating the approximate distance from the project site to place of manufacturing units

+- Supplier / vendor declaration letter indicating the distance from the project site to the place of manufacturing ٠ unit.
+Supplier / vendor declaration letters must be dated within 1 year prior to documentation submission. - Purchase invoices specifying the make / model of the local materials used ٠